 Coming from Australia, I found the price of cinemas in Japan to be in line with my expectations, being virtually identical to home.
-So the burning hole in my pocket gets bigger with each theatre visit.
-However, if you come from the US or a country where admission prices are around half of Tokyo’s exorbitant costs, then I would expect the hole in your pocket must be much bigger than mine.
+Basically, meaning its quite expensive.
+However, if you come from the US or similarly priced country, admission prices are around half of Tokyo’s exorbitant costs.
+Then I can understand you would be in a whole new world of pain.

 No doubt, short to mid-term residents of Tokyo or even greater Japan are used to the delay of big name titles reaching this country’s shores.
-Yet, I convinced myself to endure the wait, forgoing any kind of illegal viewing in favour of witnessing the most hyped titles in their full digital screen and sounding glory.
-For example, 2017 saw a number of major hits reach the silver screen including the likes of Resident Evil; the Final Chapter, John Wick Chapter 2, Logan, Wonder Woman, Justice League and Thor; Ragnarok.
+Yet, I convinced myself to endure the wait, forgoing any kind of illegal viewing.
+This is of course in favour of witnessing the most hyped titles in their fully digital visual and audio glory.
+For example, 2017 saw a number of major hits reach the silver screen.
+This included the likes of Resident Evil; the Final Chapter, John Wick Chapter 2, Logan, Wonder Woman, Justice League and Thor: Ragnarok.
+All of these films were a must-see experience on the larger screen.

 In saying that, it is easy to like the current offering from Japanese cinemas.
 Offering multiple discount days, movie campaigns and loyalty cards to please even the regular moviegoer on a budget.
 You can also take advantage of premium seating options, a large range of movie merchandise, alcoholic and hot food options and reserved seating.
-Plus the fact that cinemas are generally clean, comfortable and you never have a problem with excessive noise during the session, it is easy to sit back, relax and enjoy the film.
+Plus, the cinemas are generally clean, comfortable and you never have a problem with excessive noise.
+Thus, it is easy to sit back, relax and enjoy the film.

-So, because the cinema experience here in Tokyo comes in many shapes and sizes, with the main districts offering a versatile range of viewing options, we decided to build this guide.
-We hope to provide you with details of some of the main movie theatre brands you will encounter across the country, with additional info about promotions, discounts and campaigns available from each of the local franchises.
+The cinema experience here in Tokyo comes in many shapes and sizes.
+The main districts offer a versatile range of viewing options and feature the main cinema complexes.
+This guide is designed to take you through the movie theatre experience.
+Furthermore, it includes additional info about promotions, discounts and campaigns available from each of the local franchises.

 Types of specials you can find via Toho are:

-- Au Monday – If you’re lucky (or unlucky depending on your experience) enough to be an AU customer, you can experience lower priced ticketing for both general admission and high school students respectively, with prices discounted to 1,100 yen and 900 yen respectively.
-They even have a half-priced pop-corn and drink combo available for the measly sum of 320 yen.
+- Au Monday – As an AU customer, you can experience lower priced ticketing for both general admission and high school students respectively.
+However, this is only applicable to Mondays, with prices discounted to 1,100 yen and 900 yen respectively.
+They even have a half-priced pop-corn and drink combo reduced from 680 yen to a low 320 yen.

-- Line Campaigns – Befriend Toho on Line for extra some sticker fun, but also for their ongoing updates and discount vouchers that come through.
-Of course, if they become too annoying you can always block them, but it’s another way to save a few ¥¥¥.
+- Line Campaigns – Befriend Toho on Line for some extra sticker fun, but also for their ongoing updates and discount vouchers.
+Of course, if the regular updates become too annoying you can always block them.
+However, it’s another way to save a few ¥¥¥.

 In addition to the above, you can also take advantage of the special days during the month for cheaper tickets.
 They include:

-- First Day – on the first of every month, the prices of tickets for all films regular seating is 1,100 yen.
+- First Day – The first day of every month means all prices for films drop to 1,100 yen.

-- Ladies Day – on every Wednesday of the week is ‘Ladies Day’, again where all tickets for ladies are 1,100 yen.
-Time for you to get your movie goers group together and splurge on a school night.
+- Ladies Day – Every Wednesday of the week is ‘Ladies Day’, and all tickets for ladies are slashed to 1,100 yen.
+Perhaps, a great and cheap girls night out, even on a school night.

-- 14th Day – on the 14th day of every month, the price for all general seating also goes down to 1,00 yen for everyone.
+- 14th Day – on the 14th day of every month, the price for all general seating becomes a measly 1,000 yen for everyone.
 Make sure to book in early, especially for all the lovebirds on Valentines or White Day.

 Note, you may find some of the pricing will increase for special 3D/4D screenings or where 3D glasses are required (for an additional fee).

-109 Cinema Complex is also another chain of cinemas situated in Kanto and greater Japan.
-However, you will find this chain mostly based in the concrete suburbs of Tokyo and in fewer locations across the country.
-Due to my home’s proximity to Kiba, I tend to frequent this complex often too, with a quality and feel similar to Toho, just on a smaller scale.
-Furthermore, they also offer 4DX and IMAX screen experiences, luxury seating choices via their special seat configurations, and you can expect nothing short of super cleanliness, supportive and sound quality.
+109 Cinema Complex is also another chain of cinemas situated inside Kanto and greater Japan.
+However, you will find this chain mostly based in the suburbs of Tokyo and in a few locations across the country.
+I have visited the Kiba cinema complex multiple times, as I live quite close.
+Even though this brand is a smaller cinema group, the quality and feel are similar to Toho.
+Furthermore, they also offer 4DX and IMAX screen experiences and luxury seating choices via their special seat configurations.
+The cinemas are always super clean inside, with supportive seating and high fidelity sound quality too.

-Some of the discounts available through 109 (一マルキュー or Ichi Maru Kyuu) are their Cinema Point Card, which is very similar to the Toho card, for every 6 times you see a movie, you can see the next free.
-Useful for maximising your trips to the cinemas.
-However, with this card, you also have access to additional discount days like:
+One of them main loyalty programs available through 109 (一マルキュー or Ichi Maru Kyuu) is their Cinema Point Card.
+The system is very similar to the Toho card, that is, for every 6 times you see a movie, you can see the next free.
+Thus it is also for maximising your trips to the cinemas.
+Uniquely with this card, you also have access to additional discount days like:

 - Cinema Card Day of the month – on the 19th day of every month, cardholders qualify for special discounts with general admission starting from 1,100 yen.